L400-RTI/Training-material/modules/05 - Data modelling.md

 Policies can be configured to assign partitioned extents using `ByPartition` (co-location on same node) or `Uniform` (balanced distribution).
 Effective modeling requires aligning the partition key with common filter patterns and join conditions.

-##### 5. Modeling for Power BI
+##### 6. Modeling for Power BI

 Power BI semantic models built atop KQL-Databases must accommodate latency, freshness, and cardinality.
 Key architectural considerations include:

 - Using star schemas over flat tables to improve slicer/filter efficiency,
-- Ensuring dimension tables are set to Dual mode when feasible to reduce joins on Direct Query paths,
+- Ensuring dimension tables are set to Dual mode when feasible to reduce joins on Direct Query paths
+- Ensuring fact tables are set to DirectQuery mode
 - Modeling datetime fields for efficient filtering (e.g., via time rounding or calendar relationships),
-- Using KQL functions as semantic objects for reuse and clarity.
+- Using KQL functions or materialized views as semantic objects for reuse and clarity.

 Semantic models should be architected with DirectQuery for the fact tables and dual mode for the dimension tables to balance performance with real-time accuracy.

-##### 6. OneLake Availibility
+##### 7. OneLake Availibility

 OneLake plays a pivotal role in unifying data access across Microsoft Fabric, enabling seamless integration of streaming data with analytical and operational workloads.
 In the context of Real-Time Intelligence (RTI), OneLake serves not only as a persistent, queryable data layer but also as a critical component in reducing latency, cost, and complexity when managing event-driven architectures at scale.